themanual/ebooks/issue-4-sample/EPUB/html/content/author-1-article.md

 ## Technological Sediment

 It’s almost cliché at this point to bemoan the fact that the work we create as digital designers doesn’t last very long.
 Whatever we make is bound to be obsolete, replaced, or just plain gone in a few years or less.
 We’re like the farmer after a harvest, watching the rain fall on an empty field.

-Steve Jobs gave an interview at NeXT in 1994 which resurfaced from the Silicon Valley Historical Association archives after his death.[^jobs] In response to one of the questions, comparing Silicon Valley to the European Renaissance in the fifteenth century and Jobs himself to Isaac Newton, he replies matter-of-factly, ‘All the work I’ve done in my life will be obsolete by the time I’m fifty.’
+Steve Jobs gave an interview at NeXT in 1994 which resurfaced from the Silicon Valley Historical Association archives after his death.[^jobs] In response to one of the questions, comparing Silicon Valley to the European Renaissance in the fifteenth century and Jobs himself to Isaac Newton, he replies matter-of-factly, “All the work I’ve done in my life will be obsolete by the time I’m fifty.”

-With his unceremonious departure from Apple almost a decade behind him and his triumphant return not yet on the horizon, he takes the long view: ‘It’s sort of like a sediment of rocks.
+With his unceremonious departure from Apple almost a decade behind him and his triumphant return not yet on the horizon, he takes the long view: “It’s sort of like a sediment of rocks.
 You’re building up a mountain, and you get to contribute your little layer of sedimentary rock to make the mountain that much higher.
-But no one on the surface, unless they have X-ray vision, will see your sediment.’
+But no one on the surface, unless they have X-ray vision, will see your sediment.”

 With digital interfaces, there’s only so much we can do to make our products more durable.
 We’re limited by the ephemeral nature of our materials.
 And we’ve learned to work in a way that takes advantage of the fact that digital material is so easily disposable.
 We try things; we learn something; we erase things, and we try again.